saymrwulf/stable-baselines3/notes.md

-2023-08-08T19:04:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (stable-baselines3) 2023-08-10T18:17:00 - Implementing approach from a new paper read last night (stable-baselines3) 2023-08-10T21:23:00 - Late-night bugfix on financial RL environment (stable-baselines3)
+2023-08-08T19:04:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (stable-baselines3) 2023-08-10T18:17:00 - Implementing approach from a new paper read last night (stable-baselines3) 2023-08-10T21:23:00 - Late-night bugfix on financial RL environment (stable-baselines3) 2023-08-10T20:14:00 - Minor doc updates: linking to article on quantization (stable-baselines3)